dmakvh/eureka/Integrating-Eureka-and-Asgard.md

 If the secure port is enabled (eureka.securePort.enabled=true), _HTTPS_ is used as a preferred communication protocol, otherwise HTTP is assumed.

-* By specifying a full healthcheck URL  given by the property below
+* By specifying a full healthcheck URL  given one of the properties below

 <pre>
 eureka.healthCheckUrl